eddbase/db-imputation/README.md

 ## Experiments
-The folder experiments contain the PostgreSQL SQL code for the experiments:
+The folder experiments contain SQL code for the experiments:

 ### Train

-The train subfolder contains the scripts for training over each dataset.
+The train subfolder contains the scripts for training over each dataset in PostgreSQL.
 Requires a normalized dataset without missing values.
 Methods available in each file are:

 * train_madlib: Uses Madlib to train over the dataset (requires the Madlib library)
 * train\_postgres_\<dataset>: trains over the parameters computed in a SQL query.
 Materialized and non materialized versions of the script are available.